Charged With Drunk Driving? A NJ DUI Lawyer Can Help

 How to Challenge Charges With a Lawyer

-The penalties linked to DUI are not insignificant.
-License revocations can last for up to 10 years and fines can reach $1,000 dollars.
-Bigger DWI fines and penalties occur if you have been previously convicted for driving while intoxicated.
+Consequences for a DWI conviction are severe in NJ.
+License revocations can go for up to 10 years and fines can reach $1,000 dollars.
+If you were convicted of DWI before, fines and penalties will increase.

 Breath Test Refusal